 - Sensations of a rapid, fluttering heartbeat (palpitations)

 When to see a doctor

-In aortic valve regurgitation, the valve between the lower left heart chamber (left ventricle) and the main artery that leads to the body (aorta) doesn't close properly, which causes some blood to leak backward into the left ventricle.
-This forces the left ventricle to hold more blood, possibly causing it to enlarge and thicken.
+In aortic valve regurgitation, the valve doesn't close properly, causing blood to leak back into the heart's main pumping chamber (left ventricle).
+As a result, the left ventricle holds more blood, possibly causing it to enlarge and thicken.

-At first, left ventricle enlargement helps because it maintains adequate blood flow with more force.
+At first, the larger left ventricle helps maintain good blood flow with more force.
 But eventually these changes weaken the left ventricle — and your heart overall.